Burt Whaley

 Burt Whaley is an American politician who was elected member of the Missouri House of Representatives for the 138th district in 2024.

 Whaley had a 28-year career in education including roles as a biology teacher, administrator, and as principal.
 He served in the United States Army and Army Reserves.

-While campaigning he suffered serious injury confining him to a wheelchair.
+While campaigning he suffered serious injury, leading him to use a wheelchair for mobility.
 He regained his ability to walk by the beginning of the legislative session.